We may earn money when you click on links to our partners. Advertiser Disclosure

 What is HR Software?

-Using a single interface, these systems provide helpful tools, such as employee record management, payroll, hiring and onboarding, benefits administration, and employee scheduling, that help small businesses automate and streamline processes, stay compliant, and retain top talent.
+Using a single interface, these systems provide helpful tools, such as employee record management, payroll, hiring and onboarding, benefits administration, employee scheduling, and data management that help small businesses automate and streamline processes, stay compliant, and retain top talent.

 You don’t have to buy into a full plan.
 With these HR solutions for small businesses, you get the core HR services you need and then pick and choose additional software that will benefit your small business the most.